 Talent connects the 4 mm pneumatic tube to the outlet of the compressor and the inlet of the air filter.

 After extending and lowering the scanner bed, attach the bottom half of the head coil [1] and have the volunteer lay down, making sure that they are resting comfortably with their arms extended [2].
-(Authors, do you place a cushion under the subject’s knees?)
+(Authors, do you place a cushion under the subject’s knees? - YES)

 Talent places the lower half of the head coil onto the bed and assures it is attached.